okuxxbos20/PaperAirplane/README.md

 # PaperAirplane
 For developers of PaperAirplane

-This HP is coded by OKU FUJIYOSHI.
+This is coded by OKU FUJIYOSHI.